Nepiki/Guides/Snatcher-(Sega-CD).md

 ![](https://media.retroachievements.org/Badge/105581.png) [A Random Topic (3)](https://retroachievements.org/achievement/95977) ![](https://github.com/RetroAchievements/guides/assets/133049176/8af2f203-6c6c-4a9f-98d3-27ba4f21befb)
 Find out about Random Hajile from the Chief

 When meeting the Chief for the first time, you'll be able to `ASK` him about any topics.
-If you pick `ABOUT JUNKER AUTHORITY` 3 times, you'll get `ABOUT BOUNTY HUNTER`S as an option.
+If you pick `ABOUT JUNKER AUTHORITY` 3 times, you'll get `ABOUT BOUNTY HUNTERS` as an option.
 Choosing this, the name Random Hajile will be mentioned in the dialog.

 ***